DanielStutzbach/blist/README.txt

         python setup.py test

 which will verify the correct installation and functioning of the package.
+The tests regrettably do not work on Python 3.

 Platforms
 ---------

-The BList was developed under Debian Linux.
-Since it has no dependencies other Python, we expect it will work on other 32-bit gcc platforms without modification.
+The BList was developed under Debian Linux and Microsoft Windows.
+Since it has no dependencies other than Python, we expect it will work on other 32-bit platforms without modification.
 If you run into trouble building BList on your platform, please contact us.

 Known bugs and limitations
 --------------------------